pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

     edit feature interact with each other.
 The only way to write that test is to compile and run the entire application.

-  * And finally, stack-based navigation and ``SwiftUI/NavigationStack`` only applies to drill-downs and does not address at all other forms of navigation, such as sheets, popovers, alerts, etc.
+  * And finally, stack-based navigation and `NavigationStack` only applies to drill-downs and does not address at all other forms of navigation, such as sheets, popovers, alerts, etc.
     It's still on you to do the work to decouple those kinds of navigations.